Farm to School Institute

 Bruce Williams, Superintendent of School, Two Rivers Supervisory Union

 The Northeast Farm to School Institute is a unique year-long professional learning opportunity for twelve school teams from New England and New York.
-Our Institute kicks off with a Summer Retreat held at Shelburne Farms in Shelburne, VT from June 25-27, 2019.
+Our Institute kicks off with a Summer Retreat held at Shelburne Farms in Shelburne, VT.
 Download the program flyer to share with your network and colleagues — thanks for helping spread the word!

 BENEFITS OF PARTICIPATION